-One of the benefits of being a member of NAPFA (the largest professional organization of fee-only financial advisors in the country) is the ability to tap into the collective knowledge of my fellow members.
-I recently saw a question posted by a fellow member in the daily email forum for questions and other information that we all receive.
+I recently saw a question posted by a fellow member in an email forum for financial questions and other information that I follow.
 The question was:

 I have a 38-yr old dentist client who forwarded me an email from his insurance agent trying to sell him a universal life insurance policy for retirement income purposes.
 This guy claims if my client puts in $10k for 10 years, at age 65, my client will get $26k in tax free income for 20 years (until he is 85).
 Sounds too good to be true.
 Has anyone seen this “scheme” before?